forcedotcom/SalesforceMobileSDK-Package/sfdx/README.md

 # sfdx-mobilesdk-plugin

-A plugin for the Salesforce CLI to create mobile applications to interface with the [Salesforce Platform](http://www.salesforce.com/platform/overview/), leveraging the [Salesforce Mobile SDK for iOS](https://github.com/forcedotcom/SalesforceMobileSDK-iOS) and the [Salesforce Mobile SDK for Android](https://github.com/forcedotcom/SalesforceMobileSDK-Android).
+A plugin for the Salesforce CLI to create mobile applications to interface with the [Salesforce Platform](http://www.salesforce.com/platform/overview/), leveraging the [Salesforce Mobile SDK for iOS](https://github.com/forcedotcom/SalesforceMobileSDK-iOS) and the [Salesforce Mobile SDK for Android](https://github.com/forcedotcom/SalesforceMobileSDK-Android) repos.

 ## Setup

 ### Install from source

-1. Install the SDFX CLI.
+1. Install the SDFX CLI (https://developer.salesforce.com/tools/sfdxcli).

 2. Clone the repository: `git clone git@github.com:forcedotcom/SalesforceMobileSDK-Package`